KronosOrg/kronos-docs/docs/getting-started.md

 ## What is Kronos ?

-Kronos is an kubernetes Operator designed to facilitate the scheduling of resource wake and sleep cycles in a Kubernetes environment.
+Kronos is a kubernetes Operator designed to facilitate the scheduling of resource wake and sleep cycles in a Kubernetes environment.
 It boasts a comprehensive set of features that allow users to selectively choose which resources to schedule, offering a high level of flexibility and control.
 Kronos also has the ability to integrate seamlessly with the command-line interface (CLI) Kronos-CLI, enabling users to instantly wake or sleep resources as needed.

 ### Cherry Picking